janemayfield2000/REPO/is-automated-directory-submission-worth-it-for-founders.md

 <h2 style="font-size: 24px; font-weight: 700; color: #ffffff; margin-top: 32px; margin-bottom: 14px;">Why the Manual Route Rarely Survives Contact with Reality</h2>

 <p style="margin-bottom: 18px; font-size: 16px;">Directory listings work because they're one of the few backlink sources search engines still treat as legitimate — but only when the directories are reputable and the submissions look like they accumulated naturally rather than arriving all at once.
 That "naturally" requirement is the part people underestimate.
-Submitting to a hundred sites in an afternoon is precisely the pattern search engines flag as manipulative, which means doing this safely requires spacing submissions out over weeks and starting from a shortlist that's actually built around genuine product discovery rather than padding a list with low-quality link farms.</p>
+Submitting to a hundred sites in an afternoon is precisely the pattern search engines flag as manipulative, which means doing this safely requires spacing submissions out over weeks and starting from a <a href="https://listingbott.com/18-startup-directories-that-actually-help-people-discover-your-product/" style="color: #4da6ff; text-decoration: underline;">shortlist that's actually built around genuine product discovery</a> rather than padding a list with low-quality link farms.</p>

 <p style="margin-bottom: 18px; font-size: 16px;">There's also a research problem underneath the submission problem.
 A SaaS tool, an AI product, and an e-commerce store don't belong on the same directory list, and building a properly targeted one from scratch, then filling out a hundred forms by hand, easily eats up 40 to 60 hours.
-Even the no-cost options require real vetting — plenty of founders have burned a weekend combing through a roundup of no-cost listing options worth checking first, only to find the manual filtering takes almost as long as the submissions themselves would have.</p>
+Even the no-cost options require real vetting — plenty of founders have burned a weekend combing through a <a href="https://listingbott.com/24-free-business-listing-sites-worth-checking-before-you-scale-further/" style="color: #4da6ff; text-decoration: underline;">roundup of no-cost listing options worth checking first</a>, only to find the manual filtering takes almost as long as the submissions themselves would have.</p>

 <h2 style="font-size: 24px; font-weight: 700; color: #ffffff; margin-top: 32px; margin-bottom: 14px;">What ListingBott Actually Does</h2>

-<p style="margin-bottom: 18px; font-size: 16px;">ListingBott was built by founder John Rush after he needed exactly this tool for his own lineup of startups.
+<p style="margin-bottom: 18px; font-size: 16px;"><a href="https://listingbott.com/" style="color: #4da6ff; text-decoration: underline;">ListingBott</a> was built by founder John Rush after he needed exactly this tool for his own lineup of startups.
 You fill out a short onboarding form describing your goal — boosting domain rating, driving click traffic, or both — and the platform's AI agents and human team select the 100 most relevant listings from a database of more than 10,000 directories, forums, and niche sites, updated daily.
 Submissions then go out gradually, at a human-like pace over roughly a month, so the backlink profile looks organic rather than triggering spam filters.</p>

 <h2 style="font-size: 24px; font-weight: 700; color: #ffffff; margin-top: 32px; margin-bottom: 14px;">The Factors That Actually Determine What You Get</h2>